howprice/invaders-emulator/README.md

 Unzip samples 0.wav ..
 8.wav from http://samples.mameworld.info/ into the 'data' folder.
 The emulator can run without samples present.

+## Building and Running

+This project uses [GENie](https://github.com/bkaradzic/genie) to generate the build files for the target platform.
+The GENie executables for Windows, Linux, Mac OS X and Raspberry Pi can be found in the [tools](tools) directory for convenience.

 ### Windows

 The [SDL2 Development libraries for Visual C++](https://www.libsdl.org/download-2.0.php) are checked in to 3rdparty for convenience.

+Download or clone the repository.
+Run genie_vs2017.bat or genie_vs2019.bat.
+This will build the Visual Studio Solution and Project files into the 'build' folder.
+Build and run from within visual studio.

 ### Linux

-Install using your package manager, e.g.
+[Download dependencies](https://www.libsdl.org/download-2.0.php) and install from source, or install using a package manager.
+For example, for Ubuntu and Raspberry Pi:

 	$ sudo apt-get install libsdl2-dev
 	$ sudo apt-get install libsdl2-mixer-dev

-or [download](https://www.libsdl.org/download-2.0.php) and install from source

-## Building

-This project uses [GENie](https://github.com/bkaradzic/genie) to generate the build files for the target platform.

-### Windows

-Run genie_vs2017.bat or genie_vs2019.bat to build the Visual Studio Solution and projects into the 'build' folder

-### Linux
+Clone this repo, build the makefiles and build:

 	$ git clone https://github.com/howprice/invaders-emulator
 	$ cd invaders-emulator
-	$ tools/bin/linux/genie gmake  (OR ./genie_gmake.sh)
+	$ ./genie_gmake.sh  (or ./genie_raspberrypi.sh)
 	$ cd build
 	$ make

 n.b.
-You may need to 'chmod +x' genie executable - I haven't figured out how to make the checked in file executable.
+You may need to 'chmod +x' genie executable and or .sh shell script files.

 `make` with no config specified defaults to the debug config for native architecture (usually 64-bit).
 Can call `make config=<xxx>` where `xxx` can be `debug`, `dev`, `release`, `debug32`, `dev32`, `release32`, `debug64`, `dev64` or `release64`.
 Or type `make help` for more info.
 Make sure you're in the `build` folder.

-### Other Platforms

-Not yet tested.
-May require minor fix-up for Raspberry Pi and OSX

-## Running

-### Linux
+To run the emulator

 	$ cd data
-	$ ../bin/debug/emulator
+	$ ../bin/debug/emulator   (or dev or release)

+## Mac OS X

+[Download dependencies](https://www.libsdl.org/download-2.0.php) and install from source, or install using [Brew](http://brew.sh):

+	$ brew install sdl2
+	$ brew install sdl2_mixer

+Clone this repo, build the makefiles for either gcc (aliased to clang on Mac) or Xcode:

+	$ ./genie_gmake.sh   // then build and run as Linux above

+or

+	$ ./genie_xcode10.sh   // then build and run in XCode

+## Cleaning the build files

+	$ ./genie_clean.sh

 ## Controls